 Oh, the dreaded quarterlife crisis.
 Having entered the scene with the millennial era, it’s crippling 20-somethings in droves.
 Essentially, it’s centered around the base questions of humanity: Who am I?
 What am I made for?
 Am I enough?

-As millennials we were told that we are the generation that would make a change, that each one of us would be president, astronaut, queen, whatever we desired.
+As kids, we were told that we could all make a change, that each one of us would be president, astronaut, queen, whatever we desired.
 We received trophies for sitting on the bench.

 Now, when the glory days of little league are over and life is hitting, fear begins to set in.
 “What if I end up like my mother?”
 “What if I never live up to my dad’s expectations?”
 “What do I even want to do with my life?
 Once I figure that out, what if I can’t do it?”